 For those who aren’t comfortable with or able to invest in such measures, Batdorf (who is not a fan of spraying) offers some suggestions.

 First, only purchase from reputable nurseries.
 And don’t buy English box.
 It is the most susceptible of all.

 English box is the most susceptible of all varieties.

-Second, he advises against shearing plants when wet.
+Second, don’t shear plants when they’re wet.
 Boxwood blight thrives in humidity and moisture.

 Avoid pruning in wet conditions.

-Third, Batdorf recommends you collect and remove all leaf debris that may be harboring spores.
-And, don’t compost dead leaves in the vicinity of boxwood plants.
+Third, collect and remove all leaf debris.
+It may very well be harboring spores.
+And don’t compost dead leaves in the vicinity of boxwood plants.

 Don’t compost near boxwood plants.

 If you do diagnose blight on your boxwood, remove and destroy the plants.
 Then dig out the infected soil and replace with clean soil.
 Replant with a different species.
 Unfortunately, other boxwood, even so-called resistant varieties, are no longer candidates for that space.